konkalaitzidis/bpnn/README.md

-# Direct Behavior Prediction from Miniscope Calcium Imaging Using Convolutional Neural Networks
+# Behaviour Prediction Neural Network (BPNN)

-This repository contains the code for the experimental part of my Thesis work at Karolinska Institutet and Stockholm Universitet.
-The interested reader can access the Thesis via this link: https://drive.google.com/file/d/1avRTjyJE3bpw_BOo2nvuhFnxl442z4bC/view?usp=sharing
+This repository contains the code for the experimental part of my MSc Thesis at Karolinska Institutet and Stockholm Universitet titled "Direct Behaviour Prediction from Miniscope Calcium Imaging Using Convolutional Neural Networks".
+The interested reader can access the Thesis print via this link: https://drive.google.com/file/d/1avRTjyJE3bpw_BOo2nvuhFnxl442z4bC/view?usp=sharing

 ## Abstract
 ### Background: